hyprwm/hyprland-wiki/content/Getting Started/Installation.md

 ```

 > [!NOTE]
-> NOTE: Above is for Ubuntu 24.10 (Unreleased) version
+> NOTE: Above is for Ubuntu 24.10 version

 For installing Hyprland from Source, install first the dependencies below: